bigcommerce/dev-docs/docs/api-docs/apps/guide/apps-13-publishing.md

 ## Submit your app for approval

 Ensure all information is complete, then click **Submit for Review** to pay the review and listing fee and submit the app.
-Test the app before submitting to avoid pay additional review fees.
+Test the app before submitting it to avoid paying additional review fees.

 ![Payment & Submission](https://storage.googleapis.com/bigcommerce-production-dev-center/images/app-api-account/devtools-submit.png "Payment & Submission")